Large Numbers

 class-N numbers are those numbers that are larger than class N-1, and whose logarithm can be represented as a class N-1 number.

 but as it turns out, these higher classes aren't too useful for representing the large numbers of abstract mathematics.
-Once we get into the really big numbers like the ones discussed below, exponents aren't being used anymore and we've moved on to operations and functions that grow much faster.
+Once we get into the really big numbers like the ones discussed below, exponents are so unwieldy that they are no longer used directly — instead faster-growing functions like the hyper4 function are used.

 Here is a summary of what has been covered so far: